 Fever, which is defined as 100.4⁰ F (or 38⁰ C), is a cause of worry to many parents as it signifies that your child is ill.
 Fortunately, the great majority of children with fever have no serious infections or diseases due to immunizations.
 The most important thing to realize is that fever in and of itself does not cause brain damage (unless caused by heat stroke such as having a baby locked in a hot car alone).
 There is no need to bring down the temperature down to 98.6⁰.
 In fact, experts say that fever helps the body fight off the infection!
 Also, the age of the child makes a difference.
 Fever in babies less than 1 month of age is considered a medical emergency, and they need to go to the hospital right away.
 I still send babies less than 3 months of age to the emergency room to be on the safe side since their immune systems are still immature.
 Babies between 3 to 6 months of age is that "gray zone" where they probably can be checked out at the doctor's office rather than going to the emergency room.
 Children after 6 months of age have strong immune systems and should be fine with a fever.
-Generally for these older kids, they should see a doctor if their fever continues for over 3 to 5 days (since fevers caused by most viruses do not last this long).
-However, if they should have the following symptoms, they should go to the emergency room immediately.
+Generally for these older kids, they can be given acetaminophen (e.g., Tylenol) or ibuprofen (e.g., Advil, Motrin) and come to my office rather than the emergency room.

 These are general recommendations, so in doubt, call your doctor.
 Make sure that the temperature is taken appropriately.
 In babies less than 3 months of age, rectal temperature is still the most accurate.
 So if you take the temperature and it is borderline, such as 99-100⁰ under the armpit, recheck it rectally.
 In babies over 3 months of age, the temporal artery thermometer can be used, and in babies over 6 months of age, the tympanic (ear) thermometer can be used.
 Oral thermometers can be used in children over 4 to 5 years of age.
 For dosing using acetaminophen (for example, Tylenol), or ibuprofen, see below.
 A good reference for more information regarding fever can be obtained through the American Academy of Pediatrics at healthychildren.org.